 Mild pain should be treated with mild analgesics, such as the over-the-counter medications including ASA, acetameniphen, NSAIDs, and various combinations with low doses of codeine.

 When regular doses of these medications do not relieve the pain, a prescription will be needed for stronger medications.
 These are usually of the opioid (morphine based) group, of which there are many varieties and methods of delivery.

 In some types of pain, medications usually used for other purposes may be very effective, such as anticonvulsant medications for nerve pain.

 In the past, the word Narcotic referred to the opioid group of medications.
 Now Narcotic is often used to refer to street drugs.
 Morphine and related drugs are more accurately described as opioids.

 When used appropriately, the opioid family of drugs is safe and extremely effective.
 Many people fear them or have mistaken beliefs concerning their use in medical situations.
 Discussion of these Morphine Myths applies to all members of the morphine group of medications.

 Addiction is inevitable.
 Morphine can be addicting when taken irregularly and in uncontrolled doses, allowing a sudden drop in blood level which leads to craving for the next dose.
 This rarely occurs in the medical setting where doses are given regularly to prevent the experience of pain.

 Sedation and loss of awareness.
-Somnolence is a common side effect of morphine, but it nearly always disappears in 3-4 days after commencing therapy.
+Drowsiness is a common side effect of morphine, but it nearly always disappears in 3-4 days after commencing therapy.
 Following this time, sleepiness and level of awareness return to normal levels.